cwadds/dbspacechk/README.md

 The script will email the log file to the recipients listed in the ini file if the limits are exceeded on any of the dbspaces.

-Additionally, each Sunday, the CSV file is emailed and then cleared.
+Additionally, each Sunday, the CSV file is emailed and then, optionally, cleared.
 This file can be loaded into a spreadsheet program for further reporting, graphing and monitoring.